aschams/Uber_Lyft_Analysis/README.md

 We perform time series analysis on the average price of rides by hour of the day.

+Additional functions used can be found in the extra_functions.py file

 ## Conclusions
 We found that the best predictors for price are log(distance) and the starting neighborhood of the driver.